Jane Worthington with Andrea Branzi, Stefano Marzano and Alessandro Mendini working at Mendini’s studio in Milan - 1990s

 Jane Worthington is a designer working at the intersection of object, memory, and meaning.

 Rooted in a rare lineage, having begun her career alongside Alessandro Mendini, Andrea Branzi, and Stefano Marzano, she now leads a quiet rebellion against design’s drive for output over meaning.
 Through her Post-Industrial practice, she creates sculptural, architectural objects that invite reflection.
-Working at the intersection of sculpture, architecture, and design, Jane creates both collectible design pieces and one-off sculptural works that explore presence, volume, and material.
+Working at the intersection of sculpture, architecture, and design, Jane creates both collectible design pieces and one-off sculptural works that explore presence, memory, and material.

 She collaborates with the crafted industry, design-conscious brands that value meaning over mass, and develops one-off and limited edition pieces for private collectors.